jeremiasivan/SimNOW/codes/README.md

 │   │   └── prefix.wdist.tiff
 │   ├── prefix.dacsum
 │   └── prefix.dactops
+├── prefix.html
 └── prefix.log
 ```

 ## <a id="analyses">Analyses</a>
 > **Important Notes** <br>
-In this pipeline, the results of one step might be used in the other steps.
+In SimNOW, the output of an analysis might be used in the other analyses.
 Please be careful about the *consistency* of the naming convention and folder structure.

 ### <a id="seqsim">Sequence simulation</a>
-In this step, we simulate locus trees using `ms` which then inputted into `AliSim` to generate the simulated alignment.
-The parameters for this step is set in `1_sequence_simulation/simulation.Rmd`.
+In this step, we simulate locus trees using `ms` which then inputted into `AliSim` to simulate an alignment.
+The parameters for this step is set in <a href="./1_sequence_simulation/1_main.Rmd">`1_sequence_simulation/1_main.Rmd`</a>.

 | Parameters     | Definition                                                                             |
 | -------------- | -------------------------------------------------------------------------------------- |